City offices reopening to the public Monday

 - Morganton Aquatic Center: Monday – Thursday, 6am to 7:30pm; Friday, 6am to 5pm; Saturday, 8am to 1pm; Closed Sunday.
 A maximum of 25 people will be allowed inside the facility at any time.
 Masks must be worn, unless you are swimming.

 - Collett Street Recreation Center: Monday, 9am to 8pm; Tuesday, 9am to 6pm; Wednesday, 9am to 5pm; Thursday, 9am to 8pm; Friday, 9am to 5pm; Saturday, 9am to 8pm; Closed Sunday.
-A maximum of 25 people will be allowed inside any room in the facility at any time.
-Masks must be worn, unless you are involved in strenuous activity, such as working out.
+A maximum of 10 people will be allowed inside any room in the facility at any time.
+Masks must be worn at all times, even if you are exercising or working out.
 A maximum of 10 people will be allowed inside the weight room at one time.
 The weight room will be open 8am to 8 pm, Monday through Friday, 12pm to 8 pm Saturday, and closed Sundays.

 - Mountain View Recreation Center: Monday, 9am to 9pm; Tuesday, 9am to 8pm; Wednesday, 9am to 5pm; Thursday, 9am to 8pm; Friday, 9am to 5pm; Saturday, 12pm to 8pm; Closed Sunday.
 A maximum of 25 people will be allowed inside any room in the facility at any time.
 Masks must be worn, unless you are involved in strenuous activity.